 2 Corinthians 10:4-5 says, “For the weapons of our warfare are not carnal but mighty in God for pulling down strongholds, casting down arguments and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ.“

 If you have a thought that is contrary to the Word of God, it is trying to exalt itself above the knowledge of God.

 Typically, people look to their body or circumstances to tell them if they are healed.
 They wait to feel or see something to determine if their miracle has been provided.
 Often if they do not see an instant difference, they become discouraged and think, “It doesn’t work!”
 But the Word says, “Do not become sluggish, but imitate those who through faith and patience inherit the promises” (Hebrews 6:12).

 What Does the Word of God Say?

 It is important to encourage yourself first with the Word and then guard your tongue.
 Don’t dig up the seed of faith planted in your heart by confessing everything that is going wrong.
-Just like a farmer must have patience to allow the seed he planted to grow through the processes of germination and harvest, we must not give up on faith but allow it to work miracles in our lives.
+Just like a farmer must have patience to allow the seed he planted to grow, we must not give up on faith but allow it to work miracles in our lives.